jdpalmer/transmute/README.md

-In the simplest case, `transmute`, takes a `source-file` as input and produces a `target-file` as long as each file is one of the many formats that OS X supports:
+In the simplest case, `transmute`, takes a `source-file` as input and produces a `target-file` as long as each file is one of the many formats that OS X supports, including but not limited to:

 * BMP
 * EPS (`source-file` only)